Control Set Administration

-- Right-click on a control and select “Delete” from the pop-up menu.
-If the field has already been in use and currently has data stored against it in any of the entities, a confirmation dialog box will appear.
-The message will indidate how many individual values are stored for it and give you a choice of how to proceed.
+Right-click on a control and select Delete from the pop-up menu.
+If the field has already been used and currently has data stored against it in any of the entities, a confirmation dialog box will appear.
+The message will indicate how many individual values are stored for it and give you a choice of how to proceed.

-Archive Any data already stored for this field will be archived and still viewable.
-The field itself will be removed from the control set so that no new data for this field can be entered (the field will no longer be part of the control set), however the data that used to be stored in this field will be retained and viewable for “archive” purposes.
+Archive: Any data already stored for this field will be archived and still viewable.
+The field itself will be removed from the control set so that no new data for this field can be entered (the field will no longer be part of the control set), however the data that used to be stored in this field will be retained and will be viewable for archive purposes.